-With this mode, the raw data is compressed by extracting and storing the "most informative" wavelet coefficients of its Discrete Wavelet Transform (DWT).
-The stored coefficients are used to perform the lossy data reconstruction.
+With this mode, the raw data is compressed by storing the last approximate (cA_L) and detail (cD_L) coefficients of its multi-level Discrete Wavelet Transform decomposition.
+The stored coefficients can be used to perform data reconstruction.

 The WaveletBasedEncodedRaw dataset consists of multiple contiguous data chunks where each one stores an array of wavelet coefficients for each recorded channel.
-The data chunk consists of M x W values, where M is the number of channels recorded, and W = Ceiling (DataChunkLength /Pow (2, CompressionLevel)) 2 is the number of wavelet coefficients.
+The data chunk consists of M x W values, where M is the number of recorded channels, and W = ceiling(DataChunkLength / pow(2,CompressionLevel)) 2 is the number of wavelet coefficients.
+Each array of W coefficients contains the required information to reconstruct a corresponding array of DataChunkLength digital samples (frames) for a given channel.
+The W coefficients contains both the array of cA approximation coefficients (left half) and the cD detail coefficients (right half) of the last multi-level wavelet decomposition.